Robertfarb/whiteboarding-curriculum/w10/day5.md

 ## W10D5
 ### Homework
+* Read about [personal pitches][personal-pitch].
+  * Write a rough personal pitch.
+Follow guidelines in the document linked above.
 * **[Personal Pitch video][personal-pitch-video]** in Job Search Folder by MONDAY 9am.
   * Upload the video to your Job Search Google Drive
   * Paste the link to Jobberwocky in your "Personal Pitch"